gbif/hp-gb32/travel-accommodation.md

 ## Hotels
 Meeting attendees are asked to organize their own accommodation.

 The local organisers recommend booking a room in one of the hotels mentioned below.
-Please make your reservation in advance directly with the hotels by using the specific reservation codes.
+Please make your reservation in advance directly with the hotels.

 ### Hotel in Vila do Conde